ice812/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) They are both array methods that provide a callback function. forEach calls a function once for each element in order.
+Map creates a new array with the results.
+If you are not using the array it returns or are not returning a value from the callback function you should use forEach.

 2. Explain the difference between a callback and a higher order function.
+A callback is a function passed to another function usually when the other function will call the callback.
+A higher order function is a function that grabs another function as argument or returns a function to the callback.

 3. What is closure?
+Clossure is a combination of an enclosed function that references it's lexical enviorment.
+It gives access to the outer function scope from the inner function.

 4. Describe the four rules of the 'this' keyword.
+Global - this refers to a global window object when not tired to another object.

+Implicit - this refers to the object which the function is called.

+Explicit - you tell what value this will bind to using call, apply or bind.

 5. Why do we need super() in an extended class?
+To access and call functions from an objects parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.